MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Requirement: Remapping operation is conservative in the layer-wise sense.

+Requirement: No calculations are made outside of remapping itself using prognostic (or diagnostic) variables both before and after remapping to avoid introducing additional errors.

+Requirement: To the degree possible, the code for performing remapping should be kept in its own Fortran module(s) for better readability.

 *Each requirement is to be listed under a "section" heading, as there will be a one-to-one correspondence between requirements, design, proposed implementation